Under pressure, AJN Resources scraps planned Kibali stake purchase

 "As a result of its due diligence and further information received, AJN will not proceed with its proposed acquisition of SOKIMO's 10% free carried interest in the Kibali Gold Mine," the company announced in a release late on Sunday.

-The transaction would have required approval from both Barrick and Anglogold Ashanti, each of whom own 45% of Kibali.
+The transaction, announced in an AJN statement on Feb.
+6 that cited a memorandum of understanding with SOKIMO, would have required approval from both Barrick and Anglogold Ashanti, each of whom own 45% of Kibali.

 Congolese civil society groups added to the pressure on AJN, demanding transparency over the deal and asking why SOKIMO's stake sales were not subject to an open tender.